This manual is for BookmarkFS, version 0.1.6.

 on the bookmark storage before mounting with this option.

-If launched from fsck.bookmarkfs
+If launched from fsck.bookmarkfs, all backend-specific options

 are ignored, and always enforces the lock=exclusive option.